dotMorten/ExtensionSDKSample/README.md

 MyControlsSDK and MyControlsNative performs a post-build step that copies the generated files into a temporary ExtensionSDK layouyt.
 This is useful for testing the SDK, and is used by `TestApp.SDKReference`

 To build the `VSIX` project, make sure you have built the release build for x86, x64 and ARM for the two SDK projects and the .design project (x86) first.

+Also: The VSIX specifies the Target Platform Identifier as `Windows`, where the correct for Universal apps SDKs are `Windows Kits`.
+However due to a VS bug, this TPI isn't available and if you try and manually enter it, the build will fail.
+Instead you must unzip the generated VSIX, manually edit it, and zip it up again.